How captions and alternative text are generated

 Single plot functions

-When using functions that produce one table or figure at a time, like plot_biomass(), only certain key quantities will be substituted into the placeholders.
-For instance,
+When using functions that produce one table or figure at a time, like plot_biomass(), only the key quantities associated with that plot will be substituted into the placeholders.

 Multi-plot functions

-When using save_all_plots(), the stockplotr function that exports all figures and tables, all key quantities (or, as many key quantities as possible) will be substituted into the placeholders.
-As opposed to single-plot functions, save_all_plots() allows for the user to specify all arguments needed to substitute all key quantities.
+When using save_all_plots(), the {stockplotr} function that exports all figures and tables, all key quantities (or, as many key quantities as possible) will be substituted into the placeholders.